squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 - Zero or one comma
 - Zero or any number of commas

 And these rules can be mixed and matched within statements.
-I'e tried to codify my understanding of the rules around commas in a [test `.rc` file I wrote](https://github.com/squeek502/resinator/blob/9a6e50b0c0859e0dee5fd1871d93329e0e1194ef/test/data/reference.rc).
-Here's an example statment that contains all 3 rules:
+I've tried to codify my understanding of the rules around commas in a [test `.rc` file I wrote](https://github.com/squeek502/resinator/blob/9a6e50b0c0859e0dee5fd1871d93329e0e1194ef/test/data/reference.rc).
+Here's an example statement that contains all 3 rules:

 ```rc
 AUTO3STATE,, "mytext",, 900,, 1/*,*/ 2/*,*/ 3/*,*/ 4, 3 | NOT 1L, NOT 1 | 3L